andlabs/perfect6502/README.md

 I intend to use this to create a general-purpose perfect emulator core.
 Things planned:
 - figure out the proper terminology: are node values high/low? pullups? pulldowns?
+	- or should I rename everything to isNodeHigh/isPullup/isPulldown... or would that still have an edge case
+		- carriesCurrent? (for value)
 - changing all external pins to use channels so I can hook things together
 	- this means the simulator will run in a goroutine and the clock will be automated